JGP1992/theitaliancorner/README.md

 	- JWT_SECRET = strong random secret
 	- NODE_ENV = production
 3) Deploy.
 On first deploy, run a one-time migration via Vercel CLI or run a job locally:
-	- Locally: set DATABASE_URL to prod DB, then run `npm run db:migrate:deploy`.
-If you want a clean install, run `npm run db:seed:minimal` (with FIRST_ADMIN_*).
-Avoid full demo seeding in production.
+	- Locally: set DATABASE_URL to prod DB, then run `npm run provision:prod` for a clean install (no demo data).
+Ensure FIRST_ADMIN_* are set if you want an admin created automatically.
 4) Visit your site.
 Health at /api/health.

 Notes
 - Middleware protects non-API routes; /login is public and redirects if already authenticated.
 - All client fetches to protected APIs include credentials and no-store cache.
+ - Clean install: visit /first-run to create the first admin if you didn't set FIRST_ADMIN_*.